CompOmics/compomics.github.io/searchgui/_posts/2017-03-29-releasenotes.md

 **Changes in SearchGUI 3.2.11 (March 17.
 2017):**

+* BUG FIX: Corrected errors in the handling of the validation QC parameters.
 * BUG FIX: Fixed bugs in the set up of the identification parameters from the command line.

 * LIBRARY UPDATE: Updated utilities to version 4.11.4.